slshults/mono-phoenix/README.md

 3. Install `Phoenix`
 		https://hexdocs.pm/phoenix/installation.html

 4. Create an empty site with these instructions at the link below.
-Instead of the example site name `hello`, use: `mono_phoenix_v01` (or your own project name if you are getting set up to borrow code, rather than contribute): https://hexdocs.pm/phoenix/up_and_running.html
+Instead of the example site name `hello`, use: `mono_phoenix_v01` (or `your_project_name` if you are getting set up to borrow code instead of work on mono-phoenix.): https://hexdocs.pm/phoenix/up_and_running.html

 You'll be ready to grab the repo now, but this page is a good quick orientation for how the data flows.
 If you are accustomed to Ruby, a lot of this will seem familiar, yet easier: https://hexdocs.pm/phoenix/request_lifecycle.html